jbilander/A2000_Twisted_Sister/README.md

 A2000 Co-processor slot adapter.
 Lets you plug a regular A500 sidecar accelerator into an A2000

+### Still UNTESTED in A2000 !!!

+Please report back to me if you successfully used this adapter in a A2000.
+I have a few spare PCBs available.
+ email: jorgen.bilander at gmail.com

 ***

 Please double check that your E-CLK is not generated from two places, co-pro slot and CPU slot, as that most likely will damage your card and/or CPU.
 Accelerators like the ACA500+ normally has a jumper for this setting: <br />